-Hectares of water, mud and reeds are a botanist and bird spotter’s dream.
+Hectares of water, mud, and reeds are a botanist and bird spotter’s dream.
 But it is south I go to Constanta, not only one of the largest ports in Europe but with the nine miles sand bar of Mamaia, a chic holiday destination for adventurous Europeans.

-Here the Black Sea gave way to sulphur-rich lakes, full of life enhancing salts and minerals.
+Here the Black Sea gave way to sulfur-rich lakes, full of life-enhancing salts and minerals.
 My mission was to wallow in mud and with some persistent searching, (there was no signage), I found the Bai Reci.

 And lo and behold through the arch was a doorway where they all disappeared.
 A small kiosk was selling the tickets 10 lei (€2.50) and I parted with my lei and followed.

-Turning right and then left I emerged, blinking in the bright sunlight onto a beach with showers and lots of
+Turning right and then left I emerged, blinking in the bright sunlight onto a beach with showers and lots of nakedness.

-nakedness.
 I found a spot and surveyed the weird scene.
 A beach, a lake and female naked bodies in nearly fifty shades of grey, standing around arms outstretched.

-I spotted two buckets on a wooden board in the centre of the beach and assumed this was the mud source.
+I spotted two buckets on a wooden board in the center of the beach and assumed this was the mud source.
 Being the adventurous brave soul, the only option was to strip naked and walk to the buckets over the warm sand.

-The mud was shiny black and tar like and stank to high heaven.
+The mud was shiny black and tar-like and stank to high heaven.
 My fingers submerged into the mud as I dug in and started smearing myself from head to toe.
-But of course there was my back.
+But of course, there was my back.
 Unbeknown to me I had been watched and a sweet local gal came to my aid.

-With one swirl of hands I turned and she smeared my back and I proffered to do the same for her.
+With one swirl of hands, I turned and she smeared my back and I proffered to do the same for her.
 A new twist on the saying ‘You scratch my back, I’ll scratch yours.’

 Glistening in the Sun

 I plunged into the warm smelly lake and bobbed up like a cork.
-Nothing to do but lie back, relax and chill for a twenty minute float.
-The segregation was a bit of fallacy though, because when I marched to the water’s edge it was easy to see the men but without my specs I couldn’t see a lot through the mud!
+Nothing to do but lie back, relax and chill for a twenty-minute float.
+The segregation was a bit of fallacy though because when I marched to the water’s edge it was easy to see the men but without my specs, I couldn’t see a lot through the mud!

 I headed for the showers on the beach where I opened the tap to find myself in a jet-propelled stream of cold water that sent me headlong against a wall.
 Trying to remove persistent mud from the nether regions was not easy.

-Plastic mirrors helped to spot them lurking in armpits and other unmentionable places.
-Eventually I felt clean enough to make my way back to my pile of abandoned clothes to dry dress.
+Plastic mirrors helped to spot them lurking in armpits and other unmentionable places., Eventually I felt clean enough to make my way back to my pile of abandoned clothes to dry dress.

-Salt Mines of Praid
+The Salt Mines of Praid Romania

 Are you asthmatic, phlegmy or the like?
 Then this is the place for you.
-Here the salt leaches from the walls in gigantic caverns and in the old days a hospital was set up for serious cases.
+Here the salt leaches from the walls in gigantic caverns and in the old days, a hospital was set up for serious cases.

-The internet connection was the best I found in Romania and made it the perfect summer work place.
+The internet connection was the best I found in Romania and made it the perfect summer workplace.
 This is still a working mine for salt and I gave way at the bus for a change of shift – the workers in overalls and tin hats.

-In the mine.Close by is Bear Lake where the bears really do swim.
+Close by is Bear Lake where the bears really do swim.
 The 27C hot thermal waters bubbled up from the depths below bringing minerals.
 With sun decks, showers and restaurants this is a popular summer destination.

-Finally I had to do the spa the modern way.
+Finally, I had to do the spa the modern way.
 I checked in at the newly opened Kronwell Spa Hotel (www.kronwell.com) at Brasov.
 This four-star masquerading as a five star will soon have its own dedicated spa building.
 But right now I sampled the spa all to myself.

 Here a tea, coffee and water station had been arranged for me in the relaxing room.
 But where to first?
 There was a salt room, steam room, sauna, ice room and relaxing therapy shower.

 Mist and Fog

 An ice maker was spewing out flaked ice scented for me to douse down the hot body.
 Then for a steam and relax in the salt room before a shower.
 It was so relaxing and exhilarating that I did it all over again.

 In the heated seat in the relax room I rehydrated and let the world drift by.
 This is Romania at its best.
-I have run the gamut of just some of the spas and in the winter snow there are more.
+I have run the gamut of just some of the spas and in the winter snow, there are more.